MaLSAMi/documentation/docs/data-generation/datageneration.md

+# Datageneration

-# The implementation responsible for forming the tasks and as a result the tasksets for deployment is in the datageneration repository in the MalSami project.
+The implementation responsible for forming the tasks and as a result the tasksets for deployment is in the datageneration repository in the MalSami project.
 The tasksets are incrementally created beginning with taksets of size one (each taskset consists of one task each) and then are continually created to build tasksets as big as size five (5 tasks per taskset).
 The progression works as follows:

 1. 'Good' and 'Bad' Tasks are gathered and separated.
 Each good/bad task is used to create a taskset of size 1 in which each taskset contains one task.
 As a result both good and bad Tasksets of size one are created.